keithfma/uncertaintext/README.md

 To view the example page: *WIP*

-## Scratch

-Modules can't be served from the filesystem, so to view the example page, run:
-`python3 -m http.server example.html`
+Modules can't be served from the filesystem, so we must run a local server to view the example page.
+Run `python3 -m http.server 5000` to view the page at localhost:5000/html